hhandika/nahpu/assets/docs/info/en/taxon-registry.md

 For QR import, select `Scan QR`, then `Single taxon` or `Multiple taxa`.
 A single valid scan opens the preview; multiple mode keeps the camera open until `Done`.
 Review and import the selected taxa to save them.
 Existing taxa are disabled and never overwritten.

+Editing a registered taxon changes the shared name record.
+To correct only one specimen’s identification, select the appropriate taxon on that specimen instead.

 ## Learn more

 - [Taxon Registry](https://nahpu.app/en/usages/taxon/)